Required Diversity Statements as Ideological Loyalty Oaths

 Here is the letter I sent in support of her:

 I endorse Abigail's statement that appeared in Volume 66, #11 of Notices of the American Mathematical Society.
 Even if I did not endorse it, I would strongly endorse her right to publish something with which I disagreed, without fear of punishment triggered by protests or outrage mobs, including outrage mobs of academics.

-Although I am speaking entirely for myself, I have chaired my Department's Diversity Committee, and, currently, I am Chair of the Psychology Department at Rutgers University.
+Although I am speaking entirely for myself, I have held several major administration positions at Rutgers University.
 Through these positions, I have had more than ample opportunity to initiate practices that advance diversity.

-For example, as Chair, I have arranged for our Diversity Committee to play a proactive role in faculty hiring by assisting all search committees.
+For example, I initiated a practice whereby a departmental dversity committee plays a proactive role in faculty hiring by assisting all search committees.
 We also recently submitted a proposal to our administration to create a new postdoctoral position in order to facilitate creating a pipeline of scholars who will advance the diversity of the faculty here and elsewhere.